 My First Baby, My Daughter is 10!

-A decade has passed since I felt the excitement of the unknown of becoming a mom.
+Wow, a decade has passed since I felt the excitement of the unknown of becoming a mom.

 A decade filled with turning over, first steps, first words, sleepless nights.

-A decade of passing along clothes too small that I never thought would fit you.
+Also a decade of passing along clothes too small that I never thought would fit you.

 A decade of not knowing if I’d ever sleep again to having to wake you up for school in the morning.

-A decade of having you grow inside of me, being attached to my chest, attached to my hip, holding my hand, going off to school, waving to you on a bus, sleeping at a friend’s house, to going to sleep away camp for a week.
+But a decade of having you grow inside of me, being attached to my chest, attached to my hip, holding my hand, going off to school, waving to you on a bus, sleeping at a friend’s house, to going to sleep away camp for a week.

 A decade of Music Together class, ballet class, gymnastic class, acting class, art class, piano and violin lessons.

-A decade of wearing you, holding you, pushing you in a stroller, strapping you into your car seat, sitting in a 3rd row in someone else’s car.
+Also a decade of wearing you, holding you, pushing you in a stroller, strapping you into your car seat, sitting in a 3rd row in someone else’s car.

 A decade of you in an infant carrier, rear facing seat, front facing seat, high back booster, backless booster, nothing at all.

-A decade of a bassinet, crib, toddler bed, big girl bed, top bunk bed, sleeping bag at someone else’s house.
+Also a decade of a bassinet, crib, toddler bed, big girl bed, top bunk bed, sleeping bag at someone else’s house.

 A decade of some of the same exact friends because we are very, very lucky.

-A decade of Dora, Doc McStuffins, Ninja Turtles, Harry Potter and Hamilton.
+Also a decade of Dora, Doc McStuffins, Ninja Turtles, Harry Potter and Hamilton.

 A decade of no teeth, some teeth, falling out teeth, a palate expander, impending braces.

-A decade of me dressing you, me helping you dress you, you coming down to breakfast dressed on your own with a great sense of style.
+Also a decade of me dressing you, me helping you dress you, you coming down to breakfast dressed on your own with a great sense of style.

 A decade of feeding you custom made milk, to baby food, to finger food, to solid food, to take out food, to the guacamole you now make for me.

-A decade of putting circle stickers in a line to sewing on a machine unsupervised and giving handmade gifts to family and friends.
+Also a decade of putting circle stickers in a line to sewing on a machine unsupervised and giving handmade gifts to family and friends.

 A decade of you taking your first step, first jump to roller blading and riding your bicycle around our court.

-A decade of reading books to you and you reading the books you’ve written to me.
+Also a decade of reading books to you and you reading the books you’ve written to me.

 A decade of brushing your beautiful bleach blond hair to dark blond hair to dirty blond hair.

-A decade of laundry folded with the sizes progressively getting bigger until it reached a size that fits both of us.
+Also a decade of laundry folded with the sizes progressively getting bigger until it reached a size that fits both of us.

 A decade of museum & library visits and beach vacations.

-A decade of filling our days with activities with endless hours to spare to rushing to after school activities in the little time we have now.
+Also a decade of filling our days with activities with endless hours to spare to rushing to after school activities in the little time we have now.

-A decade of snuggling and cuddling.
+snuggling and cuddling.

-A decade of laughing and crying.
+laughing and crying.

-A decade of talking and talking and talking and talking.
+talking and talking and talking and talking.

-A decade of special moments we shared.
+special moments we shared.

-A decade of waiting on lines together for roller coasters.
+waiting on lines together for roller coasters.

-A decade of making art together.
+making art together.

-A decade of going out to dinner together.
+going out to dinner together.

 A decade of Mommy – Daughter Day’s together.

-A decade of you trying to stay up “5 minutes more”.
+And one of you trying to stay up “5 minutes more”.

 A decade of absolute shining pride at the person you are and the person you’re becoming